bobthechemist/feathercm/docs/source/introduction/mcu.rst

 There is no official definition for the time unit, so that value can be whatever is *reasonable* for your application.

+**Assignment submission** Should this activity be used as an assignment, the following submission guidelines are recommended.
+Code for each of the four programs should be submitted with sufficient annotation of the code.
+At a minimum, each function and flow control loop should be preceded with a comment indicating its operation, global variables should be described upon first use/assignment, and the program should begin with a comment section indicating the intended purpose of the program and the program's author.

+In addition to annotated code, the submission should include a paragraph that comments on the following topics: describe the data domain conversions using Enke's data domain map; can the Morse code generator be considered a *signal transducer*; identify one modification to the code that could make the final program more concise without compromising readability.

 Program 1
 ---------

 Create a sequence of LED flashes that corresponds to the letter A.  Create a global variable that sets the unit of time to a value that is comprehensible to you.
 The loop should include a word-length delay (7 time units)

-**Expansion** Repeat the same process but for a chemical symbol of your choosing.
+**Optional Expansion** Repeat the same process but for a chemical symbol of your choosing.

 Program 2
 ---------